 Light-duty work does not affect your ability to receive compensation for your medical costs.
 Even if you continue to work, the workers’ compensation insurer will be responsible to pay for any ongoing medical treatment related to your workplace injury.

-Mehta & McConnell, PLLC attorneys are board-certified workers’ compensation lawyers prepared to assist you on the road to recovery after a work-related injury.
+Mehta & McConnell, PLLC attorneys are board-certified workers’ compensation lawyers in NC prepared to assist you on the road to recovery after a work-related injury.

 Our attorneys work to ensure you receive all the benefits you are entitled to, even if you are working on light duty.
 Contact our office today to receive a free consultation.
-We can answer any questions you may have regarding light-duty and workers’ compensation benefits.
+We can answer any questions you may have regarding light-duty and workers’ compensation benefits in North Carolina.